OpenNebula/docs/source/management_and_operations/backups/operations.rst

       KEEP_LAST = "4",
       MODE = "INCREMENT" ]

-Equivalently, you can use Suntone, simply go to the Backup tab:
+Equivalently, you can use Sunstone, simply go to the Backup tab:

 |template_cfg|